Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: Formation Aware Strategies

-We implement a leader-follower architecture where a designated leader UAV $L$ incorporates trajectory tracking capability while follower UAVs execute distributed formation control.
-The control law for the leader UAV is designed as:
+Upon these dynamics, we design the control scheme in a leader-follower structure and then verify its stability via a Lyapunov argument.
+Specifically, a designated leader UAV $L$ incorporates trajectory tracking capability, while the follower UAVs execute distributed formation control.
+The proposed control scheme is formulated as: